 Don’t overdo the halls

-While decking the halls is a fun tradition, it can take a lot of time, effort and money.
+While decking the halls is a fun tradition, it can take a lot of time, effort and money and contributes to holiday overload.
+Putting up and buying items that will only last you a little over a month!
 Why not keep your décor a little simpler this year and get out only the most meaningful decorations?
 Decorating a little less elaborately also means you’ll have less to put away later.
+We also have some Eco friendly reasons to hold back this holiday season!

 Focus on family, friends, and faith this holiday season